openshift/oadp-operator/docs/developer/testing/TESTING.md

 }

 ```
-Example settings file could be found under oadp-operator/tests/e2e/templates/default_settings.json, and can be overriden used with different providers with similar structure.
+Example settings file could be found under oadp-operator/tests/e2e/templates/default_settings.json, and can be overridden used with different providers with similar structure.

 * Note that your shell overrides documented [here](https://github.com/openshift/oadp-operator/blob/master/docs/developer/TESTING.md) are not accessible to Visual Studio Code.